 Here are nine things I’ve learned about blogging in those nine years:

-- So, include social sharing buttons; otherwise, readers will have to copy and paste the URL, and few people will take the time.
+6. So, include social sharing buttons; otherwise, readers will have to copy and paste the URL, and many people won’t take the time.

-- You don’t have to apologize if you miss your schedule.
+7. You don’t have to apologize if you miss your schedule.
+In fact, please don’t.
 Chances are, you’re the only one who is aware of it.
 If you missed your usual timing, just pick up where you left off.

 Thank you for stopping by the Red Jacket Diaries.
 If you blog, too, what have you learned from blogging?